 - (3) 1027110 BC Ltd. is the initial Trust Unit holder of the Trust acquiring one Trust Unit for \$1.00, and is therefore a promoter of the Trust.
-Upon the initial closing of the Trust Offering, the Trust repurchased the initial Trust Unit issued to 1027110 BC Ltd. for \$1.00 and that Trust Unit was be cancelled. - (4) Brian Regehr beneficially owns or controls 80% of the voting rights of the Trustee as well as 80% of the voting rights of 1027110 BC Ltd. Each of Robert Dominick and David Siebenga beneficially owns or controls 10% of the voting rights of the Trustee and 1027110 BC Ltd. and is a director and officer of 1027110 BC Ltd. - (5) During the fiscal year ended December 31, 2016, consulting fees of \$120,000 were paid by the Partnership to a company owned by the General Partner's Chief Financial Officer, Robert Dominick, which were not originally anticipated because of additional unanticipated controller and administrative services provided by Mr. Dominick.
-The requirement for such additional services is now not anticipated during the current fiscal year, and the General Partner has agreed to pay (out of its management fees received from the Partnership) to Mr. Dominick for any such required services from him during the current fiscal year.
-So, Mr. Dominick is not expected to receive any compensation from the Issuers during 2017. - (6) The General Partner, Weststone (Innovation) GP Ltd., is entitled to a 1.8% annual management fee (calculated on the total aggregate amount of cumulative capital contributions) plus the carried interest, and reimbursement for its expenses under the Partnership Agreement.
-During the period ended December 31, 2016, the Partnership incurred \$97,094 in management fees.
-Assuming that the Maximum Offering was completed immediately as of the date of this Offering Memorandum and that the General Partner continued to manage the Partnership through until the end of the 2017 fiscal year, then the management fees would be as much as \$544,236.
+Upon the initial closing of the Trust Offering, the Trust repurchased the initial Trust Unit issued to 1027110 BC Ltd. for \$1.00 and that Trust Unit was be cancelled. - (4) Brian Regehr beneficially owns or controls 80% of the voting rights of the Trustee as well as 80% of the voting rights of 1027110 BC Ltd..
+Each of Robert Dominick and David Siebenga beneficially owns or controls 10% of the voting rights of the Trustee and 1027110 BC Ltd. and is a director and officer of 1027110 BC Ltd. - (5) Consulting fees of \$50,000 were paid to a company controlled by Mr. Dominick during the fiscal year ended December 31, 2017, but no such additional compensation is expected to be paid to Mr. Dominick or his company from the Issuers during 2018. - (6) The General Partner, Weststone (Innovation) GP Ltd., is entitled to a 1.8% annual management fee (calculated on the total aggregate amount of cumulative capital contributions) plus the carried interest, and reimbursement for its expenses under the Partnership Agreement.
+During the period ended December 31, 2017, the Partnership incurred \$206,307 in management fees.
+Assuming that the Maximum Offering was completed immediately as of the date of this Offering Memorandum and that the General Partner continued to manage the Partnership through until the end of the 2018 fiscal year, then the management fees would be as much as \$517,266.
+However, the General Partner has agreed to the subordination to other creditors and the Limited Partners and to the postponement of payment until after the earlier of the sale or refinance of the Property.
 The General Partner is a related party to the Issuers and is beneficially owned or controlled 80% by Brian Reghr, 10% by David Siebenga and 10% by Robert Dominick.
 See "Item 4.2 Material Agreements Partnership Agreement". - (7) Pursuant to the Partnership Agreement, the General Partner may purchase up to 10% of the Units issued under the Offerings, in addition to the 10 LP Units acquired by the General partner at \$1.00 per LP Unit upon establishing the Partnership.
 The General Partner does not intend to purchase any additional Units.
-See "Item 4.2 Material Agreements - Partnership Agreement". - (8) 1027110 B.C.
+See "Item 4.2 Material Agreements Partnership Agreement". - (8) 1027110 B.C.
 Ltd. was the initial Limited Partner of the Partnership and is accordingly a promoter of the Partnership.
 Upon first closing of the Partnership Offering, the initial 10 LP Units that were issued to 1027110 BC Ltd. for \$1.00 per LP Unit were repurchased by the Partnership at \$1.00 per LP Unit and were cancelled.
 See "Item 4.2 Material Agreements Partnership Agreement". - (9) This individual is a director and/or officer and/or shareholder of the General Partner.
 Although he does not receive compensation from the Fund, the General Partner does receive a Management Fee for its services.
-See "Item 4.2 Material Agreements - Partnership Agreement". - (10) As a shareholder of the General Partner, this individual will have an indirect interest in the Units held by the General Partner.
+See "Item 4.2 Material Agreements Partnership Agreement". - (10) As a shareholder of the General Partner, this individual will have an indirect interest in the Units held by the General Partner.